 One constraint of this approach is that, given the computational requirements of running SOWFA, tuning cases are typically limited to approximately 10-20 runs, and these are focused on high-loss scenarios such as one turbine directly waking another.

-25 For example, simulations of two turbines aligned in the flow, with and without yaw, for different distances downstream are a typical focus.
+For example, simulations of two turbines aligned in the flow, with and without yaw, for different distances downstream are a typical focus.

-An example of the approach used in this paper is now described.
-In one scenario, a SOWFA simulation including one turbine modeled as an actuator disk with rotation is simulated (see Fig 1.)
-Fig 1 illustrates a turbine in positive yaw in the convention used of positive being a counter-clockwise rotation when viewed from above.
-The simulation is run for 2,000 seconds, and

-30 the flow is averaged over the last 1600 seconds to allow for transients to dissipate.
-The averaged flow is provided directly via OpenFOAM output functions.
-From the averaged flow, a power is computed, which would have been produced by an additional hypothetical turbine at some point downstream.
-This way, rather than results from a handful of turbine positions, a continuum of turbine locations can be considered.
+In this approach, the SOWFA simulation includes one turbine modeled as an actuator disk (see Fig 1.)
+The simulation is run for 2,000 seconds, and the flow is averaged over the last 1600 seconds to allow for transients to dissipate.
+From the averaged flow, a power is computed, which would have been produced by an additional hypothetical at some point downstream.
 This approach was adapted from power calculations used in Vollmer et al. (2016) This power is computed by averaging the cubed wind speed over a hypothetical rotor disk from the averaged flow.
-The cubed average is then converted to power through where $\rho$ is the density, A is the rotor area, $C_p$ is the coefficient of power (which is derived from a look-up table based on wind speed precomputed from the aero-elastic turbine simulator FASTJonkman and Buhl Jr.), and U is the rotor averaged wind
+The cubed average is then converted to power through